Online Learning: Frequently Asked Questions

 With the Self-Study courses, does the student receive a certificate upon completion?

 RYI offers a certificate to show the completed study of a Self-Study course.
+Students must complete all aspects of the course to receive the certificate.

 Why is a High School transcript necessary to register a for-credit course?
 Can’t I just submit my graduate transcript?

 If you apply to the BA or the MA Prep program and are accepted and then you later complete an online course for-credit, you can use the OL credits earned toward your BA degree or your MA Prep requirements.
-In this case, RYI/CBS will already have your high school transcript—a requirement for enrollment at Kathmandu University.
-In addition, if you are enrolled at another university, you may be able to use the credits you earn online at RYI/CBS toward your degree at your home school, if your university allows that.
+In this case, KU-CBS will already have your high school transcript—a requirement for enrollment at Kathmandu University.
+In addition, if you are enrolled at another university, you may be able to use the credits you earn online at KU-CBS toward your degree at your home school, if your university allows that.
 Students who wish to be virtual visiting students in this way also need to submit a high school transcript, per KU’s requirement.
-KU is the accrediting institution for RYI/CBS coursework.
+KU is the accrediting institution for KU-CBS coursework.

 What is the time commitment for online study?